 - Note 1: The vacancy number is obtained from the carpark information sign provided by the developer. - Note 2: Site observations were carried out at the carpark entrance while no vehicle is found to queue at the entrance.
 Therefore, vacant spaces should be available.
-A nominal number of 2 spaces is assumed for the calculation. - Note 3: The residential development comprises of 75 flats.
+A nominal number of 2 spaces is assumed for the calculation. - Note 3: The residential development comprises of 71 flats.
 The car parking requirements are calculated based on the minimum requirement of HKPSG.
-It is anticipated most residents will be leave for work during the time period between 8:00 20:00, the parking demand is assumed to be 50% of the parking requirement during this period. - Note 4: The Development comprises of 10,500m GFA for commercial use.
+It is anticipated most residents will be leave for work during the time period between 8:00 20:00, the parking demand is assumed to be 50% of the parking requirement during this period. - Note 4: The Development comprises of 9,871.8 m2 GFA for commercial use.
 It is assumed that 50% will be for office use and others are for retail use.
 The car parking requirements are calculated based on the minimum requirement of HKPSG.
-The parking demand pattern follows that of Wu Chung House. - Note 5: The Development comprises of 72 residential units and 405.9 m GFA for commercial use.
+The parking demand pattern follows that of Wu Chung House. - Note 5: The Development comprises of 72 residential units and 405.9 m2 GFA for commercial use.
 The car parking requirements are calculated based on the minimum requirement of HKPSG.
 It is anticipated most residents will be leave for work during the time period between 8:00 20:00, the parking demand of the residential component is assumed to be 50% of the parking requirement during this period.
-The parking demand pattern for the commercial components follows that of Wu Chung House. - Note 6: The residential development comprises of 115 flats.
+The parking demand pattern for the commercial components follows that of Wu Chung House. - Note 6: The Development comprises of 216 residential units and 63.62 m2 GFA for commercial use.
 The car parking requirements are calculated based on the minimum requirement of HKPSG.
-It is anticipated most residents will be leave for work during the time period between 8:00 20:00, the parking demand is assumed to be 50% of the parking requirement during this period. - Note 7: The residential development comprises of 312 flats and 549.1 m GFA for commercial use.
+It is anticipated most residents will be leave for work during the time period between 8:00 20:00, the parking demand of the residential component is assumed to be 50% of the parking requirement during this period.
+The parking demand pattern for the commercial components follows that of Wu Chung House. - Note 7: The residential development comprises of 312 flats and 1,064.6 m2 GFA for non-domestic use.
 The car parking requirements are calculated based on the minimum requirement of HKPSG.
 It is anticipated that residents will use the cars during the time period between 8:00 20:00, the parking demand is assumed to be 50% of the parking requirement during this period on a typical weekday.
-The parking demand pattern for the commercial components follows that of Wu Chung House.
+The parking demand pattern for the non-domestic components follows that of Wu Chung House.